rhroyston/intrest/readme.md

 Manage and configure a Cisco networking device using a pleasing Material Design Lite browser based GUI.

-:construction: **This project is currently being developed and not yet in beta.
+:construction: **This project is currently being developed.
+It is not yet in beta.
 Please check back soon!**

 ## Code Example